Trilateral cooperation on intellectual property and public health

 - The WTO’s work on access to medicines and on intellectual property issues relating to public health has been guided especially by the Doha Declaration on the TRIPS Agreement and Public Health and subsequent instruments pursuant to instructions given by Ministers in its paragraph 6.
 WTO's activities include technical cooperation programmes related to TRIPS and public health, discussions in the TRIPS Council on relevant TRIPS provisions and their link with public health programmes, and specific measures to promote access to medicines.
 These include implementing added flexibilities for public health in the TRIPS Agreement, such as the “Paragraph 6” mechanism for countries with limited or no manufacturing capacity for medicines. > More information.

 The first concrete result of the trilateral cooperation on IP and public health has been a set of joint activities.
 These build upon each of the three organizations’ specific mandates and programmes of activities, but leave the mandates themselves unchanged.

 You can find below information on the activities that the three organizations are undertaking jointly, and material from past activities.
 It is also a gateway to selected capacity building and background material.

-Joint Technical Symposiums on Current Policy Issues back to top
+Joint Technical Symposiums on Current Policy Issues

 - Symposium on “Access to Medicines: Pricing and Procurement Policies”, Geneva, 16 July 2010